megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 `CuBIDS` reads and writes CSV files during the grouping process.
 You should create an `iterations/` directory in `working/code` to store these CSVs and so they can be tracked in git.
-Your project should look like
+Your project should look like:

 ```
 project